codedmachine111/APS/index.md

 **Market Benefits**: Personalization, increased user satisfaction.

 **Design techniques and algorithms:**
--  **Collaborative filtering: ALS Algorithm**  Item based filtering
+-  **Collaborative filtering: ALS Algorithm**  Item-based filtering
-    - **Time Complexity:** O(U*I^2) where U and I represent total number of Users and Items.
+    - **Time Complexity:** O(U*I^2) where U and I represent the total number of Users and Items.
     - **Space Complexity:** O(U*I) for the 2D matrix
 View Implementation: [Collaborative Filtering](https://github.com/bowbowbow/CollaborativeFiltering/blob/master/recommender.cpp)

 ### 6. Autocompletion of search query
 The viewers can sometimes search for longer titles in the search bar.
 Autocompleting the next possible word might help enhance the user experience.
 As the user starts typing in a word, the completion for that word can be provided using tries.
-The Trie Data Structure is used here to suggest words based on prefix [12].
+The Trie Data Structure is used here to suggest words based on prefixes [12].
 NLP techniques can also be applied for accurate autocompletion.

 <p align="center">
   <img src="https://github.com/codedmachine111/APS/assets/88738817/a973cd4e-ac94-405b-8446-2c57936ef703" width="600" alt="Auto complete">